NateyJay/YASMA/README.md

 <p align="center"><img src="images/logo2.png" alt="main logo" width="300" /></p>

 ## YASMA - *<ins>Y</ins>et <ins>a</ins>nother <ins>sm</ins>all RNA <ins>a</ins>nnotator*

-**warning**: this project is in active development and the readme may be out of date.

 ### What is yasma?
 This pipeline adds to a wide field of tools which have been used to assess ***small-RNA-sequencing*** data.
 Yasma is a **genome-based *de novo* approach** which is focused on **the whole sRNA population**, not just a few classes like miRNAs.

 There are other approaches that follow a similar strategy, namely [ShortStack](https://github.com/MikeAxtell/ShortStack).
-Yasma tries to solve some persistent issues with these approaches, which appear to be exacerbated in challenging systems, such as sRNAs in Fungi.
+Yasma was born out of solving some persistent issues with ShortStack3, which appear to be exacerbated in challenging systems, such as sRNAs in Fungi (ShortStack4 has resolved some of these).

 ### Is this published?
-There is a manuscript in preparation detailing the value of the approache presented here.
-This will be updated with a bioRxiv when submitted to a journal *(hopefully very soon)*.
+This work is currently in submission, with a completed manuscript available on bioRxiv (within days).

 ### Problems with current approaches
-* **Over-merging** of distinct, but closely oriented loci.
-* **Creeping annotations** which don't don't represent the shape of a expressed region.
+* **Creeping annotations** which don't don't represent the shape of a expressed region, sometimes leading to very large loci.
 * **Under-merging** where numerous similar loci are annotated separately due to sequencing gaps.
-* **Sensitivity to the depth** of a sRNA library relative to it's assembly size. *This seems to be particularly problematic in fungi*.
+* **Weak identifications** of sRNA locus classes in non-canonically sized loci and organisms where we know relatively little (fungi, for example).

 ### General annotation strategy